– FDIC Chairman Jelena McWilliams

 Specific information regarding the unique features of your new bank account are available through your FDIC-insured bank.
 Below are some additional tools and resources to help you use your account:

-- Learn more: Frequently Asked Questions for Economic Impact Payments.
+- For bank customers impacted by COVID-19, see Frequently Asked Questions for Economic Impact Payments.

 - Use the FDIC’s Money Smart financial education tools to enhance your financial knowledge and skills.